juliangut/slim-routing/README.md

 * Firstly route middleware will be set to the route **in the order they are defined**
 * Then route group (if any) middleware are to be set into the route **in the same order they are defined**
 * If group has a parent then parent's middleware are set **in the order they are defined**, and this goes up until no parent group is left

+## Migration from 1.x

+* Minimum Slim version is now 4.0
+* ResponseType handling is NOT automatically available due to how Slim 4 handles routing, it has been moved into custom RequestHandlerInvocationStrategyInterface implementations and thus must be registered on RouteCollector
+* Response handlers list configuration have been moved to each RequestHandlerInvocationStrategyInterface implementation

 ## Contributing